 That last one means it isn't very probable that you'll be writing C when using Libgit2.
 Fortunately, there are a number of language-specific bindings available that make it fairly easy to work with Git repositories from your specific language and environment.
-Let's take a look at the preceding example written using the Ruby bindings for Libgit2, which are named Rugged, and can be found at https://github.com/libgit2/rugged.
+Let's take a look at the above example written using the Ruby bindings for Libgit2, which are named Rugged, and can be found at